jaakkopasanen/AutoEq/README.md

                         input data is raw microphone data.
 See innerfidelity/resources and headphonecom/resources.
                         Defaults to "innerfidelity\resources\innerfidelity_com
-                        pensation_SBAF-Serious.brighter.csv"
+                        pensation_SBAF-Serious-brighter.csv".
   --equalize            Will run equalization if this parameter exists, no
                         value needed.
+  --parametric_eq       Will produce parametric eq settings if this parameter
+                        exists, no value needed.
+  --max_filters MAX_FILTERS
+                        Maximum number of filters for parametric EQ.
   --bass_boost BASS_BOOST
                         Target gain for sub-bass in dB.
 Has flat response from 20 Hz to 60 Hz and a sigmoid slope down to 200 Hz.
-                        Defaults to 0.0
+                        Defaults to 0.0.
   --tilt TILT           Target tilt in dB/octave.
 Positive value (upwards
                         slope) will result in brighter frequency response and negative value (downwards slope) will result in darker frequency response.
 1 dB/octave will produce nearly 10 dB difference in desired value between 20 Hz and 20 kHz.
 Tilt is applied with bass boost and both will affect the bass gain.
+Defaults to 0.0.
-Defaults to 0.0 --max_gain MAX_GAIN   Maximum positive gain in equalization.
-Higher max gain allows to equalize deeper dips in frequency response but will limit output volume if no analog gain is available because positive gain requires negative
+  --max_gain MAX_GAIN   Maximum positive gain in equalization.
+Higher max gain
+                        allows to equalize deeper dips in frequency response but will limit output volume if no analog gain is available because positive gain requires negative
                         digital preamp equal to maximum positive gain.
-                        Defaults to 6.0
+                        Defaults to 6.0.
   --treble_f_lower TREBLE_F_LOWER
                         Lower bound for transition region between normal and treble frequencies.
 Treble frequencies can have
-                        different smoothing, max gain and gain K. Defaults to 6000.0
+                        different smoothing, max gain and gain K. Defaults to 6000.0.
   --treble_f_upper TREBLE_F_UPPER
                         Upper bound for transition region between normal and treble frequencies.
 Treble frequencies can have
-                        different smoothing, max gain and gain K. Defaults to 8000.0
+                        different smoothing, max gain and gain K. Defaults to 8000.0.
   --treble_max_gain TREBLE_MAX_GAIN
                         Maximum positive gain for equalization in treble region.
+Defaults to 0.0.
-Defaults to 0.0 --treble_gain_k TREBLE_GAIN_K
+  --treble_gain_k TREBLE_GAIN_K
                         Coefficient for treble gain, affects both positive and negative gain.
 Useful for disabling or reducing equalization power in treble region.
 Defaults to 1.0.
   --show_plot           Plot will be shown if this parameter exists, no value
                         needed.
 ````

 ### Examples